Magnesium for Pain Relief

 The good news is that you don't have to wait for the FDA.
 Magnesium is one of the over 50 nutrients in the Energy Revitalization System vitamin powder.
 For those who get diarrhea from magnesium, Jigsaw Magnesium w/SRT from Jigsaw Health provides sustained-release magnesium and is very effective without causing the diarrhea side effect.
 In addition, magnesium oxide, though not as well absorbed, can be found for about a nickel per 500 mg tablet in most health food stores.

-For an especially powerful effect, the magnesium can be used intravenously, and is an important tool used by most holistic physicians (including those at the Fibromyalgia and Fatigue Centers).
-IV magnesium is the single most effective treatment to eliminate an acute migraine headache and has even been shown to ease the incredibly severe nerve pain that can sometimes be seen in pancreatic cancer.
+For an especially powerful effect, the magnesium can be used intravenously, and is an important tool used by most holistic physicians.
+Magnesium delivered via IV is the single most effective treatment to eliminate an acute migraine headache and has even been shown to ease the incredibly severe nerve pain that can sometimes be seen in pancreatic cancer.
 It is also very helpful for settling down fibromyalgia pain, which has a muscle and nerve component.

 The authors of the study suggest that magnesium deficiency can be a major amplifier of pain.
 Because of food processing, most people are magnesium deficient.
 If you have pain, a dose of 250 to 500 mg of magnesium a day can start to decrease these deficiencies as well as the pain, after just several weeks — while also leaving you feeling more energetic and decreasing your risk of heart disease!
 (If you have kidney problems, do not use without your physician's OK.)

 "Mg attenuates chronic hypersensitivity and spinal cord NMDA receptor phosphorylation in a rat model of diabetic neuropathic pain," The Journal of Physiology.
 Published online before print September 13, 2010, doi: 10.1113/jphysiol.2010.197004.